O'Donnell: Cubs, Bears, Sox -- where didn't Andy McKenna leave his mark?

 In the Cubs media lounge afterward -- The Pink Poodle -- McKenna soothed those troubled Bud Man waters.

-He would settle many others in a Chicago-based business career of influence, honor and distinction.
+He would settle many others in a Chicago-based business career of honor and distinction.

 STREET-BEATIN':